 You are under no obligation to disclose a disability unless an accommodation is being requested.
-A decision not to disclose is understood and respected; however, faculty members are not encouraged to provide accommodations if a formal accommodation plan is not received.
+A decision not to disclose is understood and respected; however, faculty members cannot provide individual accommodations if a formal accommodation plan is not received.
 All disability information provided to Accessibility Services is maintained separately from your academic information and is not considered part of your permanent academic record.
 Disability-related information is used solely for the purpose of establishing the existence of your disability and enabling UMGC to facilitate academic and supportive services related to your disability.